Celine-Hsieh/Movie_Booking_System/README.md

 A movie ticket booking system with c++

 This is an OOP (object oriented programming) design.
-Using the C++ object-oriented feature, write a simple movie theater booking system.The system provides
+Using the C++ object-oriented feature, write a simple movie theater booking system.
+The system provides:
  1. Customer booking
  2. Customers who have booked can check the booking information
  3. The administrator can check all the booking information